akutschi/hp-ankutschi/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Computational Neuroscience
 - Artificial Intelligence
-- Computational Neuroscience

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Theoretical Computational Neuroscience
+  - course: PhD in Computational Neuroscience
     institution: Institute of Neuroinformatics, University of Zurich, Switzerland
     year: 2018
   - course: MSc in Physics